How To Secure Your WordPress Site Hosted in SeekaHost.app

 As I’m sure you are aware, creating a strong password will in fact keep a majority of attackers unable to access your site.
 Although you may think that your normal password with a few symbols might be ok.
 I can’t assure you that a program running thousands of passwords through your site every 5 minutes will inevitably guess that.
 Compared to a password like 3h4j3j6873hdh!!dkm% where even with a program running hundreds or thousands of variations would struggle to find.

 Save this somewhere either by writing it down or potentially storing it on another device that’s not connected to the same network.
 Preferably a USB stick that that you don’t keep connected to your main PC.

 Step 6 Keeping Your PC Secure

-Make sure your have a anti virus program installed, if you have windows the windows defender will do just fine also.
+Make sure you have an anti-virus program installed, if you have windows the windows defender will do just fine also.
 Make sure to keep them up to date an also run frequent virus checks.

 Another major one is watch what you download.
-Like ive mentioned in previous occasions if something looks to good to be true, then it is.
+Like I’ve mentioned in previous occasions if something looks too good to be true, then it is.

 Step 7 Security Plugins